vv-work/KB/Algos/Compression.md

 ### Questions

-- [ ] Do I implent all links in video
+- [ ] Do I implent all links in video?
+- [ ] How to use gzstat.py ?
+- [ ] Where to find testing data for our algo?
+- [ ] What Unit test can I write

 ### Links